yaal-coop/canaille/CONTRIBUTING.rst

     tox -e doc

-The generated documentation is in `./build/sphinx/html/` directory.
+The generated documentation is located at `./build/sphinx/html`.